To see Selling Power's most recently published Selling Power 500 listing, click here.

-For the past 23 years, Selling Power magazine’s research team has ranked companies according to the estimated number of salespeople they employ.
-Selling Power’s 2021 list of the 500 top companies in the USA, which employ the world’s largest sales forces, depend on millions of salespeople to achieve their revenue goals, and the number of salespeople this year totals more than 24 million.
+For the past 24 years, Selling Power magazine’s research team has ranked companies according to the estimated number of salespeople they employ.
+Selling Power’s 2022 list of the 500 top companies in America, which employ the world’s largest sales forces, depend on millions of salespeople to achieve their revenue goals, and the number of salespeople this year totals more than 24 million.

-The 2021 Selling Power 500 Largest Sales Forces in the USA includes the top 200 largest sales organizations in the manufacturing industry, the top 200 largest sales organizations in the service industry, the 50 largest sales organizations in the insurance industry, the 30 largest direct sales companies, and the top 20 automotive-dealer organizations (megadealers).
+The 2022 Selling Power 500 Largest Sales Forces in America includes the top 200 companies in the manufacturing industry, the top 200 companies in the service industry, the top 50 insurance companies, the 30 largest direct-selling companies, and the top 20 automotive-dealer organizations (megadealers).
 Every year, new companies make the list while others drop off.

-For the second consecutive year, our research team found that salespeople employed by service industry firms contributed a higher amount of sales revenue than those in manufacturing.
-The top 200 manufacturing firms employ 514,354 salespeople and produce just over $4.8 trillion in sales.
-That’s an average of $9.36 million in sales per salesperson.
-This represents a significant (7%) increase in sales productivity compared to the previous year and is a sign of having to do more with less during the pandemic.
-The number of manufacturing salespeople decreased by more than 45,000 salespeople since last year.
-The total number of manufacturing industry employees decreased by more than 80,000 when compared with last year.
+Reversing the numbers of the previous two years, our research team found that salespeople employed by manufacturing industry firms contributed a higher amount of sales revenue than those in service.
+The top 200 manufacturing firms employ 504,964 salespeople and produce just over $5.4 trillion in sales.
+That’s an average of $10.78 million in sales per salesperson.
+This represents a significant (15%) increase in productivity compared to the previous year and is an indicator of early inflationary pressures along with a static overall manufacturing sales force.
+While the number of manufacturing salespeople declined slightly from last year, the number of manufacturing employees increased by almost 4% when compared with last year.

-The top 200 companies in the service sector reported a small decrease of just over 12,000 salespeople, bringing the total down to 559,375 salespeople.
-While that number has remained relatively static, the total revenue for the sector came in at almost $5.3 trillion – a surprising 2% increase since last year.
-This represents nearly $9.5 million in sales per salesperson and a moderate 4.33% increase in sales productivity – now showing seven straight years of sales productivity gains, ultimately overtaking sales productivity in the manufacturing sector.
-The number of service-sector employees posted a small increase of almost 4% this year, making it three consecutive years with employee growth.
+The top 200 companies in the service sector reported a modest increase of just over 35,000 salespeople, bringing the total up to 594,655 salespeople.
+While the increases have remained relatively small, the total revenue for the sector topped $6 trillion – a surprising increase of almost 15% since last year.
+This represents more than $10.2 million in sales per salesperson and a sizable 7.73% increase in productivity – now showing eight straight years of productivity gains.
+The number of service-sector employees posted a smaller increase of nearly 6% this year, making it four consecutive years with steady employee growth.

-The top 20 automotive megadealers reported mixed results this year.
-The top 20 firms own 1,806 dealerships, employ an estimated 27,090 salespeople, and produced almost $127 billion in sales (down by 5%).
-This brings the average annual sales per salesperson to almost $4.7 million (down by almost 14%).
-While the sales and productivity were off, the automotive industry still managed an increase (almost 10%) in the number of salespeople.
+The top 20 automotive megadealers reported uniformly positive results this year.
+The top 20 firms own 2,055 dealerships, employ an estimated 30,825 salespeople, and produced over $161 billion in sales (up by an incredible 27%).
+This brings the average annual sales per salesperson to over $5.2 million (up by almost 12%).

-The top 50 insurance companies employ sales forces totaling 645,237 across the industry, with an average sales volume per salesperson of $2,261,766.
-This represents an increase in sales productivity of more than 7%.
-In fact, the number of salespeople increased slightly from last year (a 2.92% increase), while their productivity continued to increase ahead of the sales-force pace of growth.
-The total number of employees posted an increase of almost 5% over last year.
+The top 50 insurance companies employ sales forces totaling 626,917 across the industry, with an average sales volume per salesperson of $2,105,212.
+This represents a decrease in productivity of almost 7%.
+The number of salespeople also declined slightly from last year (a 2.84% decrease), and their productivity followed suit, declining by almost 7%.
+Rounding out a uniformly negative year for the insurance industry, the number of employees decreased by almost 5% from last year.

-Each salesperson in the service or manufacturing industry supports, on average, 20.55 other jobs within their respective companies; that figure marks a slight increase from last year’s number of 19.09 and indicates the importance of the sales force during economic adversity.
-These companies employ a total sales force of more than one million, who produce over $10 trillion in sales and ensure the employment of over 23 million people.
-This underscores the fact that the sales forces of America will be responsible for helping our economy regain its footing as we continue to emerge from the pandemic.
+Each salesperson in the service or manufacturing industry supports, on average, 21.08 other jobs within their respective companies.
+That figure marks a slight increase from last year’s number of 20.55 and indicates the importance of the sales force during economic adversity.
+These companies employ a total sales force of more than one million, who produce over $11.5 trillion in sales and ensure the employment of over 24 million people.
+This underscores the fact that the sales forces of America will be responsible for helping our economy regain its footing as we continue navigating these times of economic uncertainty.

 TOP EXECUTIVES – Use the Selling Power 500 to benchmark your company’s productivity per salesperson.
 Find out how you measure up to your competition and the average in your industry.
 Check which companies have decreased their sales forces and which are gearing up for expansion.
 Buy the full Selling Power 500 list now.